MrR0807/Java_Notes/Personal-Notes/SSL-Java.md

 In conclusion, to use two or more ``TrustManager``s it's required to have a custom ``X509TrustManager`` implementation.

-#### Solution with detail explanation
+### Solution with explanation

 This is very simple, straightforward extension of standard Java's ``X509ExtendedTrustManager`` which pretty much just loops through two ``TrustManager``s and delegates.
 Maybe the trickiest part is constructor, thus I'm going to go into more details:

 ```
 var defaultTrustManagerFactory = TrustManagerFactory.getInstance(TrustManagerFactory.getDefaultAlgorithm());